 The relative version of that path looks like this:

 Relative paths will continue to work even after you change the hostname of the website.
 Absolute paths will cause the user's web browser to try to follow the link back to the development site.
-This can cause all kinds of problems, ranging from links not working and images not showing as soon as the new site goes live, to problems that aren't detected until someone updates an attachment file yet no one sees the update because the link to that file is still retreiving the old version from your development server.
+This can cause all kinds of problems, ranging from links not working and images not showing as soon as the new site goes live, to problems that aren't detected until someone shuts down the development site months after the production site went live.

 Importing a Migrated Site into Installatron